SLO Country Magazine

 Keep up with the latest news and information about agriculture on the Central Coast on your mobile device or computer...
 [Click to subscribe]

-The Asian Citrus Psyllid (ACP) recently was found near Arroyo Grande.
-Read SLO Ag Dept. news release here and updates here.
+Additional Asian Citrus Psyllids found in the city of SLO have put into effect quarantine measures.
+Read a SLO Ag Dept. news release here.
 Videos on the two website links below tell you more about the problem and how to identify this destructive pest.

 1) California Department of Food and Agriculture videos